The iPhone 16 has 3 major changes that make it much easier to repair — here's how

 (Image credit: AppleTrack / YouTube)

 The third change, and one of the most interesting, is that Apple has made it so that the iPhone 16 Pro models can be deconstructed from the back and front.
-Apple has used this design feature before in the base iPhone 14, but this is the first time we've seen it in a pro model.
+Apple has used this design feature before in the base iPhone 14 but this is the first time it has been used with a steel case battery.
 This makes it easier to find and replace faults without the threat of breaking the screen in the process, something that happens quite often.
 In turn, this means less waiting around for parts, and much faster repairs.

 iFixit also praised the Repair assistant that came with iOS 18, which is designed to help calibrate and confirm either new or OEM parts for their device.
 In a blog post, iFixit stated: "When we tested it out with the iPhone 15 series earlier this week, we thought it was promising, if not quite ready for prime time," before stating, "But it worked impressively smoothly on our vanilla iPhone 16: one click to pair and calibrate all components at once, and no bugs to be found. "